icon-project/icon-project.github.io/docs/transaction_signature.md

 # Create transaction signature

-For a transaction to be executed successfully, a user needs to create and present the signature with which user can prove the ownership of the address.

-This section describes how to create a valid signature using address's private key and serialized transaction data.
+This section describes how to create a valid signature for a transaction using the private key associated with a specific wallet address.

 ## Required data

 ### Private key

-The private key of `from` address which was used for generating a transaction data.
+The private key of the `from` address from which the transaction request was made.

 ### Transaction hash